benjaminmishra/kleinanzeigen-spider/README.md

 # CHANGE SETTINGS SUCH AS LOCATION
 To change settings related to this project.
 You can go to settings.py [./settings.py(https://github.com/benjaminmishra/kleinanzeigen-spider/blob/main/scrpae/settings.py)] file.

-Here you can find settings such as MAIN_AREA , SUB_AREAS and ZIMMERS etc.
+Here you can find settings such as MAIN_AREA , SUB_AREAS and ZIMMERS etc at the end of the page.